Mtanaka77/Relativistic_and_Electromagnetic_Molecular_Dynamics_Simulation/README.md

 of H, C, Au ions and electrons from side and top views with energy histories as well at the end of the run.

-The @3dfv2C.f03 plot makes a kind of animation (100 plots, for example) which tells different distributions of parallel and perpendicular directions.
+The @3dfv2C.f03 plot makes a kind of animation (100 plots, for example) which tells different distributions of parallel and perpendicular directions of axis.
 These graphic outputs by PDF files are shown on the PC screen, either cntemp.77Cfb.pdf or cntemp.77Csa.pdf.